-This technology-oriented program focuses on the intersection of technology and design.
-Graduates should qualify for employment as web designers, graphic artists/designers, multimedia specialists, web developers, web content specialists, media specialists, information specialists, digital media specialists, animation specialists, interface designers, and many new jobs yet to be defined in this expanding field.
+The DME degree program prepares students for employment for entry-level jobs in the digital media field, focusing on the intersection of technology and design.
+Graduates should qualify for employment as front-end web developers/designers, graphic artists/designers, interface/UX (User eXperience) designers, multimedia specialists, web content specialists, media specialists, digital media specialists, animation/motion graphics artists, video editors, and many new jobs yet to be defined in this expanding field.

 Student Learning Outcomes